Using photos to maximize your home’s selling price?

 - Shut off all fans or items in motion

-- Contain animals to one area or make arangments to remove them during the time of the shoot
+- Contain animals to one area or make arrangements to remove them during the shoot.

-- Most shots will be super wide angles with long exposures (sometimes 1 minute in total), encourage all foot traffic to remain outside the house and when shooting outside, move traffic inside but away from windows
+- Most shots will be super wide angles with long exposures (sometimes 1 minute in total), encourage all foot traffic to remain outside the house away from windows and when shooting outside, move traffic inside but away from windows.
+This also includes animals as they tend to congregate at sliding glass doors and present a very odd looking image as they move during the exposure.

 - Declutter! – LESS IS MORE!